developer-zebra/developer-zebra-site/src/enterprise-browser/1-6/guide/about/index.md

 * **Updated [Sensor API](../../api/sensor) -** new property **proximitySensorType** has been introduced to set or get the value of proximity sensor type.

+#### Ring Scanner Support

-#### RS6000 Ring Scanner is now also applicable to Falcon - TC75 Android Marshmallow device.
+* **RS6000 Ring Scanner -** now also applicable to Falcon - TC75 Android Marshmallow device.

+#### Enterprise Browser Kiosk Mode

-#### Enterprise Browser Lockdown Using EHS - now possible to lock down the Enterprise Browser application and not having access to other applications and device settings by installing and configuring Enterprise Browser and Enterprise Home Screen.
+* **Enterprise Browser Lockdown Using EHS -** now possible to lock down the Enterprise Browser application and not having access to other applications and device settings by installing and configuring Enterprise Browser and Enterprise Home Screen.

 #### New Configuration Tags for Android - Following Enterprise Browser configuration tags are now also supported on Android Platform.